The Paul Law Firm P.C.

 • Urgent care facilities

-• Emergency intake units
+• Emergency intake and triage units

 What Must Be Proven in a Georgia Emergency Room Error Case